kshedden/case_studies/methods/writing-tips.md

 * Make specific claims and assertions, then back them up with specific evidence and arguments.
-The evidence and arguments should be specifically grounded in the data that you have analyzed.
+The evidence and arguments should be specifically grounded in the data that you have analyzed and the statistical methods that you employ.

 * Focus on findings that follow directly from your analysis of the data.
 For this class, you do not need to provide independent